PlumpBlender/blender/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

       :arg local:
          * False: you get the "global" velocity ie: relative to world orientation.
          * True: you get the "local" velocity ie: relative to object orientation.
+         Default to False if not passed.

    .. method:: getVelocity([point])

-      Gets the game object's velocity at the specified point. point defaults to Vector[0, 0, 0]
+      Gets the game object's velocity at the specified point.

       Gets the game object's velocity at the specified point, including angular components.

-      :arg point: optional point to return the velocity for, in local coordinates.
+      :arg point: optional point to return the velocity for, in local coordinates, defaults to (0, 0, 0) if no value passed.
       :type point: 3D Vector
       :return: the velocity at the specified point.
       :rtype: Vector((vx, vy, vz))